-Environmental consequences assessment performed and discussed in this section involves multiple air quality analyses, including: (1) an incremental emissions analysis of criteria pollutants and GHGs in terms of CO2 emissions (total CO2 equivalent compounds [CO2Eq] emissions are summarized in Volume 7, Chapter 4 to assess overall impacts from the combined preferred alternatives) with the potential to emit from additional training activities, including aircraft, ships and vehicles; (2) an incremental emissions analysis of criteria pollutants and CO2 with the potential to emit from construction equipment and hauling truck emissions during the construction period; and (3) a CAA general conformity applicability analysis for direct and indirect SO2 emission increases that would result from the proposed action within the two SO2 non-attainment areas shown in Figure 5.1-1.
-As discussed in Section 5.1.1.6, CO2 is not a criteria pollutant and therefore is not compared to criteria pollutant thresholds.
-The potential effects of GHG emissions in terms of CO2Eq are by nature global and are based on cumulative impacts and are discussed in Volume 7.
+environmental consequences assessment performed and discussed in this section involves multiple air quality analyses, including: (1) n incremental emissions analysis of criteria pollutants and GHGs (in terms of CO2 emissions) with the potential to emit from additional training activities, including aircraft, ships and vehicles; (2) an incremental emissions analysis of criteria pollutants and CO2 with the potential to emit from construction equipment and hauling truck emissions during the construction period; and (3) a CAA general conformity applicability analysis for direct and indirect SO2 emission increases that would result from the proposed action within the two SO2 non-attainment areas shown in Figure 5.1-1.
+CO2 is not a criteria pollutant and therefore is not compared to criteria pollutant thresholds.
+The potential effects of CO2 and other GHG emissions are by nature global and are based on cumulative impacts.
+Individual sources are not large enough to have an appreciable effect on climate change.
+Hence, the impact of proposed CO2 and other GHG emissions is discussed in the context of aggregate impacts in Volume 7.

-This description of environmental consequences addresses all components of the proposed action for the Marine Corps relocation to Guam.
+This description of environmental consequences addresses all components of the proposed action for the Marine Corps on Guam.
 The components addressed include: Main Cantonment, Training, Airfield, and Waterfront.
-There are multiple alternatives for the Main Cantonment, Training-Firing Range, Training-Ammunition Storage, and Training-NMS Access Road.
+There are multiple alternatives for the Main Cantonment, Training-Firing Range, Training-

+Ammunition Storage, and Training-NMS Access Road.
 Airfield and Waterfront do not have alternatives.
 Although organized by the Main Cantonment alternatives, a full analysis of each alternative, Airfield, and Waterfront is presented beneath the respective headings.
 A summary of impacts specific to each alternative, Airfield, and Waterfront is presented at the end of this chapter.
 An analysis of the impacts associated with the off base roadways is discussed in Volume 6.